I was intrigued by this week’s Headline — each week’s stories end with one, usually with some sort of twist, from a real news source:

 As a wanna-be writer I figured I needed to know how to type, so I took typing in high school.
 I always made sure I got there early so I could get one of the few IBM Selectrics, rather than the old manual machines.

-The teacher, Ben Stein, usually had us type random stuff for the second half of the class, just so we could get some practice in.
+The teacher, Ben Stein (though not this one), usually had us type random stuff for the second half of the class, just so we could get some practice in.
 Bored with the material in the book, I instead wrote crank letters to Mr. Stein, such as one saying the school hadn’t paid for the typewriters, and they would be repossessed.
 Would Tuesday work for him?

 I can’t remember which college lecturer I harassed with a stream of one-liners all semester in a speech communication class, but it was extra fun because he not only stifled a chuckle each time, he paused trying to think of a comeback …and never could come up with anything good enough.